Setting the Record Straight on Earthquakes - Rocky Planet

 - Cause volcanoes to erupt: This is a little tricky.
 Very rarely, volcanoes that are already going to erupt might have a small eruption right after an earthquake.
 However, no earthquake is known to have instantly taken a dormant volcano and caused it to have an eruption.
 Now, some large earthquakes can be caused by magma moving under a volcano, but they are rarely (if ever) as big as the one’s experienced in Mexico this month and seismologists can look at the waves generated by the earthquake to tell if it might have been caused by magma moving.

-- Trigger other large earthquakes far away: One things that inevitably comes up after a big earthquake is that it will cause more big earthquakes in distant places across the planet.
-There is little-to-no evidence that this happens.
+- Trigger other large earthquakes far away: Another myth that inevitably comes up after a big earthquake is that it will cause more big earthquakes in distant places across the planet.
+There is little evidence that this happens.
 Geologists are looking closely at whether there is any real connection between large earthquakes, but clusters of earthquakes are more likely the result of the random nature of the distribution of earthquakes globally.
 Even big earthquakes that happen relatively closely – like this month’s earthquakes in Mexico – aren’t necessarily directly linked.

-- Swallow cities whole: Movies like to portray earthquake as causing giant holes to open in the earth and people/buildings disappear into the abyss.
-Ask yourself: where did the whole come from?
-Earthquakes might cause small sinkholes to open, but the cavity exists beforehand — and as people in Florida has seen, sinkholes definitely occur without earthquakes.
+- Swallow cities whole: Movies like to portray earthquakes as causing giant holes to open in the earth and people/buildings disappear into the abyss.
+Ask yourself: where did the hole come from?
+Earthquakes might cause small sinkholes to open, but the cavity exists beforehand — and as people in Florida have seen, sinkholes definitely occur without earthquakes.

-- Animals to flee before the earthquake: Another big myth is that animals will run away or act crazy before an earthquake as if they know the earthquake will happen.
-There is no scientifically-verifiable evidence of this.
+- Cause animals to flee before the earthquake: Another big myth is that animals will run away or act crazy before an earthquake as if they know the earthquake will happen.
+There is no scientific evidence of this.

 - Create lights before all earthquakes: This is a little trickier.
 There have been occurrences of lights before and after large earthquakes, but not all the time.
 In fact, a recent study says it happens in less the 0.5% of all earthquakes.

-Note: - UPDATE: They can cause social change: I’ve added this after reading this piece on how cities rebuild after disasters.